Derecho-Project/cascade-cbdc/README.md

 - `domain` must be set to the device name (taken from `ibv_devices`), e.g. `mlx5_1`.

 ### CascadeCBDC client configuration
 The `run_benchmark` executable provides many tuning options.
-The "send rate" (`-r`) option is the most important to note: it sets at which rate the client sends TXs to the CascadeCBDC service.
+The "send rate" (`-r`) option is the most important to note: it sets at which rate the client sends TXs to the CascadeCBDC core.
 The rate is set in TX per second.
 A rate of 0 means the client will send TXs as fast as possible.
 The example below sets the transfer rate to 10000 TX/s, which can be verified by the measurements reported by the `metrics.py` script ("real sending rate" and "throughput").
 ```
 root@cascade-cbdc:~/cascade-cbdc/build/cfg/client# ./run_benchmark -r 10000 20000_0_1_1_1_100000_10_3.gz
 setting up ...